2012 United States presidential election in Florida

-Despite Tampa having been the site of the 2012 RNC, Obama ultimately carried Florida with 50.01% of the vote, to Romney's 49.13%, a margin of 0.88%.
-(Ironically, Charlotte, North Carolina was the site of the 2012 DNC, and Romney won North Carolina.)
+Despite Tampa having been the site of the 2012 Republican National Convention, Obama ultimately carried Florida with 50.01% of the vote, to Romney's 49.13%, a margin of 0.88%.
 Having also won the state in 2008, Obama's 2012 victory made him the first Democrat since Franklin D. Roosevelt in 1944 to carry Florida in two consecutive elections, and also marked the first time since 1948 that the state voted Democratic in consecutive elections.

 Nonetheless, Obama's margin of victory decreased from 2.81% in 2008.
 He also lost Flagler and Volusia Counties, which he had won in 2008; he thus became the first Democrat to win the White House without carrying the counties since Harry S. Truman in 1948 and the first to do so without carrying the latter since John F. Kennedy in 1960.
 Florida is also one of only three states that backed Obama twice that would go on to vote against his vice president Joe Biden in 2020, the other two being Iowa and Ohio.

-As of the 2024 presidential election, this is the last time that a Democratic presidential nominee has carried Florida, or the following counties: Jefferson, St. Lucie, and Monroe.
-This remains the second closest presidential result in the state ever, behind only the 2000 election.
-This was also the last time a Democrat won a federal statewide election in Florida, with the last statewide win coming in 2018.
+As of the 2024 presidential election, this is the last time that a Democratic presidential nominee has carried Florida, or the counties of Jefferson, St. Lucie, and Monroe.
+This remains the second closest presidential result in the state ever, behind only the 2000 election, and to date, 2012 was the only presidential race since 2000 where Florida's victory margin was less than 1%.
+Obama's victory in 2012, and that of Bill Nelson in the concurrent U.S. Senate race, was also the last time a Democrat won a federal statewide election in Florida, with the last statewide win coming in 2018.